 Transformers followed two warring factions of sentient alien robots from the planet Cybertron: the heroic Autobots and the evil Decepticons.
 Both sides could change from humanoid forms into various objects such as vehicles, devices and even animals.
 When the war had decimated Cybertron and made supplies scarce, the Autobots left the planet to find a new home with the Decepticons in pursuit.
 Both of their ships crash-landed on the planet Earth where they were rendered inert for millions of years.
 In 1984, a volcanic eruption led to the reactivation of the Autobots’ ship, which proceeded to repair the robots and give them new forms based on human technology in case humans turned out to be hostile.
 The Decepticons were also revived, and the war began anew with Autobots taking on the additional task of ensuring humanity’s safety and that Earth doesn’t suffer Cybertron’s fate.

-The Autobots were led by Optimus Prime, who transformed into a 1980 Freightliner COE tractor trailer with a trailer that served as a mobile headquarters.
+The Autobots were led by Optimus Prime, who transformed into a 1980 Freightliner COE tractor with a trailer that served as a mobile headquarters.
 Their initial line-up consisted of gunner Bluestreak, a Datsun Fairlady 280ZX; scout Hound, a Mitsubishi J59 Jeep; security expert Ironhide, a 1980 Nissan Onebox Cherry Vanette; special operations expert Jazz, a 1981 Porsche 935 Turbo; spy Mirage, a Ligier Js11 Formula 1 Racer; military strategist Prowl, a Datsun Fairlady 280ZX Police Cruiser; medic Ratchet, a Nissan Onebox Ambulance Vanette; warrior Sideswipe, a Lamborghini Countach prototype similar to a LP500S; Sideswipe’s twin brother Sunstreaker, an actual Lamborghini Countach LP500S; defense strategist Trailbreaker, a Toyota Hi-Lux 4WD; mechanical engineer Wheeljack, a Lancia Stratos Turbo #539 “Alitallia”; demolitions expert Brawn, a Land Rover Defender 4X4; espionage expert Bumblebee, a Volkswagen Beetle; warrior Cliffjumper, a Porsche Turbo 924; transport and reconnaissance expert Gears, a 4WD off-road truck; construction engineer Huffer, the cabin of a semi-truck; and warrior Windcharger, a Pontiac Firebird Trans Am.

 On the Decepticon side, they were led by the sinister Megatron, who could change into a Walther P38 handgun, a particle beam cannon, or a telescopic laser cannon.
 Under his command was communications expert Soundwave, who became a microcassette modeled after a Sony Walkman; spy Buzzsaw, a condor; interrogation expert Laserbeak, also a condor; saboteur Ravage, a jaguar; demolitions expert Rumble, yet another condor; and warriors Skywarp and Thundercacker, both of whom became F-15 Eagle fighter jets along with their commander, Starscream.